inzexg-coder/Amenodes/README.md

 - **Real-time Computation** – Automatic reevaluation when connections or values change.
 - **Type System** – Smart connection validation prevents invalid links (e.g., connecting text to a number input).
 - **Internationalization (i18n)** – Full support for English and Russian with an easy-to-extend translation system.
-- **Performance Optimizations** – Built-in benchmarking and optimization panel to tune rendering (virtualization, GPU transforms, caching, and more).
+- **Performance Optimizations** – Built-in benchmarking and optimization panel with toggle switches and real-time FPS gain display.
 - **Undo/Redo** – Full history with auto-save to localStorage.
 - **Import/Export** – Save your graphs to `.amnk` files and load them back.
 - **Pan & Zoom** – Right-click drag to pan, scroll to zoom.